 A love of reading is what first got me into publishing, but it’s the people and culture which have kept me hooked ever since.
 One thing that has always remained consistent throughout my career is the thrill of bringing a book to life.
-As Managing Director for Audiences & Audio team – looking after audiobooks, audience insight and development, and live events – I love working out how best to help our teams find new and valuable ways to bring authors, readers and listeners together.
 I’m also a trustee of The Reading Agency and a mentor with Creative Access, and find it incredibly rewarding to work with the wider industry to ensure books continue to work their magic and help change lives.

 A book that's left a deep impression on me: The Man Who Planted Trees by Jean Giono taught me that small actions can make the biggest difference, and the central character – Elzeard Bouffier – has stayed with me, quietly, ever since.